 The cluster was created via eksctl:

-And after deployment – the green rectangles are the pods:
+And here’s what it looked like after deployment (I’m using kube-ops-view, a useful open-source project to visualize the pods).
+The green rectangles are the pods:

-With Spot Instances, I can get even higher savings (66.5%).
+With spot instances, I could get even higher savings (66.5%).

 Step 2: Activating the cost optimization

 To get started with cost optimization, I need to run the onboarding script.
 This script onboards the cluster into managed state, so it can be optimized automagically.
 To do this, CAST AI needs additional credentials as outlined here.

 Step 3: Enabling policies

 First, I have to make a decision: allow CAST AI to manage the whole cluster or just some workloads.
 I go for standard Autoscaler since I don’t have any workloads that should be ignored by CAST AI.

 Next, I turn on all the relevant policies.